alibaba-damo-academy/same/README.md

 ```
 Or, users can either use the training pipeline implemented in [scrips](scripts/) or implement their own training procedure.
 The included training pipeline provides the following features:
 - Tensorboard integrated
-- Well structed output folder include the tensorboard log, trained weights, plotted figures and a record of the experiment.
+- Well-structured output folder includes the tensorboard log, trained weights, plotted figures, and a record of the experiment.

 To use the included training pipeline, one only needs to implement the following functions in a training config class based on the specific training task.
 - make_net(self, inshape)